csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 for the connection setup.
 (Please note that this phenomenon is specific to the way this company has implemented their own assets and has nothing at all to do with Cloud.typography.)
-Because this response is CSS, our critical request chain remains unbroken—this is all work taking place on the Critical Path.
+Because this response is CSS, our critical request chain remains unbroken — this is all work taking place on the Critical Path.

 Once we’ve dealt with the connection overhead, we begin downloading a behemoth CSS file (271.3KB) that is packed with all of the fonts for the project encoded